23 Top Tourist Attractions in Canada

 Nature lovers can hit the best hiking trails on Vancouver Island and set themselves up at some beautiful camping locations.
 Those looking for more comfort can always turn to one of the island's lodges or resorts.

-One of the island's most incredible sights are the old-growth forests of giant trees, some more than 1,000 years old.
+One of the island's most incredible sights is the old-growth forests of giant trees, some more than 1,000 years old.
 Within day-tripping distance of Victoria are the ancient trees of Eden Grove, near the town of Port Renfrew.
 If you are heading up island, you can also wander through Cathedral Grove, not far from the town of Port Alberni, or go all the way out to Tofino to see even more huge trees.

 Tofino, BC